 A landlord can end a tenancy with two months' notice in certain situations.
 A landlord cannot give this kind of notice if the tenant has a lease.

-The landlord can give two months' notice if they, a close family member or a friend are going to move into the rental unit.
+The landlord can give notice if they, a close family member or a friend are going to move into the rental unit.
 The landlord can also give two months' notice if they are going to...

 The notice must be given by the day before the rent is due, two months ahead of when the landlord wants the tenant to move out.
 The tenant can dispute the notice to vacate by signing the dispute portion of the notice and giving it to the landlord within 15 days.